One of the biggest mistakes most people make while setting up Google Analytics is they DON’T exclude internal IPs, and you may be one of them.

 Also, here are a few hand-picked guide for you to read next:

-- 7 Popular Content Marketing Toolkit That Will Triple Your Search Traffic
+- 15 Awesome Content Marketing Tools That Will Triple Your Traffic

 - Understanding Duplicate Content Issue In WordPress And Fix For SEO